solemnsky/solemnsky/docs/manual/engine.md

 A single instantiation of Sky only corresponds to one map; in order to change the map, SkyHandle must reinstantiate its child.

+### Physics

+`sky::Physics` wraps box2d, representing a physical world where bodies can be created, physical callbacks intercepted, and physical information synced with the rest of our engine, through conversion utilities.

+Every body is associated a `BodyTag`; this describes what the body is, and what potential game entities it is associated with.
+Physical callbacks are handled by the `PhysicsListener` reference passed to a `sky::Physics` ctor`, and reference bodies through their respective `BodyTag`s.

+`sky::Physics`, constructed with a `sky::Map`, is constructed and held by `sky::Sky`.

+### Maps

+`sky::Map` is the static environment of a `sky::Sky`; it can be loaded from a file, and holds graphics information along with obstacles, spawn points, and the like.
+ `sky::Map` is *static*: it does not change!

+After being used to construct a Physics, it remains alive to serve as a reference for `BodyTag`s corresponding to Physical bodies derived from the Map.

+### Participation

+`sky::Participation`, the player data used by `sky::Subsystem`, holds a small hierarchy of game data; in brief, each player can hold a set of `sky::Props`, and potentially a `sky::Plane`.

 ### Scoreboard